Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/postgres-basics.md

 -- Select with a condition
 SELECT * FROM plants WHERE price < 20.00;

--- Select with multiple conditions
-SELECT * FROM plants WHERE light_needs LIKE '%indirect%' AND water_needs = 'Low';

 -- Select with ordering
 SELECT * FROM plants ORDER BY price DESC;